goto40/self-dsl/docs/basics.md

 }
 ::end-uml::

-Note: Domain objects in the meta-model represent a blueprint or a class of a concrete instances of such objects in a concrete model.
+Note: Domain objects in the meta model represent a blueprint or a class of a concrete instances of such objects in a concrete model.

 ## Composing objects